-In 2017 we are running our 1 lap half marathon round course Cheddar Gorge and Beacon Batch, the highest point on the Mendip Hills.
+Our new route is a 1 lap half marathon around Cheddar Gorge and Beacon Batch, the highest point on the Mendip Hills.
 Both are very hilly and both have amazing views - have a read of the course descriptions and see the pictures below!
 There are also some great updates this year, taking out the narrow out and back stations and covering some new ground to make a bigger 1 loop course.

 Starting above Black Rock, the first 1km is a gentle meander down